HolyCorn-Software/system/system-changes.md

 .

+Reduced caching time for frontend settings, to correct likely bugs.

+Corrected minor bug at frontend-manager, that prevented the files-change event from being properly dispatched.

+Improved typing.

-Updated to the latest version of html-hc, with bug fixes, and performance improvements.
+Updated to the latest version of html-hc with better UX.

-### Improved the frontend-manager, by:
-    Correcting minor bugs.
-    Improved startup algorithm.

-Improved algorithm for protecting faculty settings.

-Improved stability of plugin-manager.

-Fixed minor bug with json-rpc caching.